bpeterson2579/git_homework/thoughts.md

 1. I am going to try to take more detailed notes while also leaving space to add info later
 2. I am going to try to be more proactive with my work and stay on top of it

+Shoutout to my mom, who has been a positive presence always